physionetchallenges/physionetchallenges.github.io/2023/index.md

 ## <a name="scoring"></a> Scoring

-For this year’s Challenge, the scoring metric is the true positive rate (TPR) for predicting a poor outcome (CPC of 3, 4, or 5) given a false positive rate (FPR) of less than or equal to 0.05 at 72 hours after return of spontaneous circulation.
+For this year's Challenge, the scoring metric is the true positive rate (TPR) for predicting a poor outcome (CPC of 3, 4, or 5) given a false positive rate (FPR) of less than or equal to 0.05 at 72 hours after return of spontaneous circulation.

 <a name="confusion-matrix"></a>
 <table>